RehanShakir/rehanshakir/README.md

 ## I'm a Developer, wants to learn something new!

-- 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate with other developers
-- 🥅 Goals: MERN Stack
+- 🥅 Currently: MERN Stack Developer
 - ⚡ Fun fact: I love to learn new things
 - 🌐 https://rehanshakir.com/